fatmasevinck/enetLTS/paper/paper.md

  lambdaw: 0.1824974
 ```

 23 out of 100 independent variables are selected by the enetLTS model based on optimal combination of $\alpha=$0.8 and $\lambda=$0.1043.
-Here $\lambda_w =$0.1824974 corresponds to updated tuning parameter for reweighted model.
+Here $\lambda_w=$0.1824974 corresponds to updated tuning parameter for reweighted model.

 The main idea to obtain an outlier-free subset is to carry out concentration steps (C-steps).
 This means that in each iteration of the algorithm, the value of the objective function improves.
 Thus, one has to start with several initial subsets, and the C-steps will lead at least to a local optimum.